datacarpentry/shell-ecology-ARCHIVED/shell.md

 	$ tail  <em>file</em>        		# last 10 lines of a file
 </pre>

+Exercise: get rows 100 through 200 using head, tail and pipe

-Getting a subset of columns (in this case, 3rd column of a file called inputfile.csv):
+Getting a subset of columns (in this case, the year, which is the 3rd column of a file called surveys.csv):

+	$ cut -f 4 -d , surveys.csv

+Talk about how to get help on commands from man pages; show where to find this information in the web browser (because git bash does not have man).

+	$ cut -f 4 -d , surveys.csv | sort
+	$ cut -f 4 -d , surveys.csv | sort -r

+How many different genders are there?

-	$ cut -f 3 -d , inputfile.csv
+	$ cut -f 7 -d , surveys.csv | uniq

+Did that work?
+Why not and how could we fix it? (cut | sort | uniq)

 ## Finding things

 In files and in directories: